Kwinn-Korth/SVG-Logo-Maker/README.md

 All you need to do is clone the repo, install the necessary packages in the package.json and then run "node index.js" in the terminal.

+## Test

+You can run "npm run test" to use jest to make sure that the functions for making the svg shapes with color and text work.

 ## Usage

 Anyone can use this code for anything.